heitormegale/Chromaesthesia/README.md

 ## Motivation and importance

-Our project came from the idea to create a tool for artists and musicians to seek inspiration on other sources.
-The translation of colors to sound at a ceartain point in our project became the main theme, the possibilities were multiple and the ones we settled on served our porporse.
+Our project came from the idea to create a platform for artists and musicians to explore different sounds in relation to different images.
+A vital part of our project is the image to sound translation.
+While we have found multiple ways to transform images to sounds, as written above, we encourage the reader to come up with their own unique and creative new methods of translation.

+Inspiration for this project included the works of Jay Alan Zimmerman, who has shown to replicate a version of Chromoaesthesia.
+He employed machine learning in order for the colors to look unique while retaining the principal information of the sound.
+His work can be found at https://experiments.withgoogle.com/seeing-music.

 Similar technologies of translation of visual information to sound have been used by Doctor Amedi's lab (https://www.brainvisionrehab.com/) to create a device that translates distance into different sounds.
 By doing this the group has helped blind individuals avoid head collisions with objects and better slef locate themselves.

-Here, our project could be used to help colorblind and blind individuals to experience the difference between colors, by translating those to heaaring information.
+Here, our project could be used to help colorblind and blind individuals to experience the difference between colors.
+By attaching certain colors to certain sounds, certainly anyone could therby distinguish between any number of colors.

 ## Future directions

-Our project can be further developed, this is partially why we are posting it here so other people can build on top of what we have done.
+While we are proud of the development of our project in this short amount of time, we admit that there are a lot of things that can still be archieved in this project.
+We encourage the reader to use this code to develop their own methods of translation and code to improve the experience to be had when listening to image-processed sound.

-Some ideas we had, but didn't have time to implement were:
+Specifically, some ideas we had but due to lack of time couldn't fully implement were:

-Modifying the sound algorithm to produce sounds that more closely resemble instruments, by adding a attack time, a hold time and utilize other periodic functions instead of pure sine waves, like saw shape function.
+ * Modifying the sound algorithm to produce sounds that more closely resemble instruments, by adding a attack time and a hold time.

+ * Rather than using the Karplus-Strong Algorithm, utilize other periodic functions like square or saw shape function.

-Develop other translation methods.
+ * Develop other translation methods.

-Increase the speed of the sound generation and come to closer to a real time translation.
+ * Increase the speed of the sound generation, thus coming closer to real time translation.